 We may publicly disclose preliminary, interim or top-line data from our clinical trials.
 These interim updates are based on a preliminary analysis of then-available data, and the results and related findings and conclusions are subject to change as further patient data become available and following a more comprehensive review of the data related to the particular study or trial.
-For example, in November 2020, we announced that our ongoing Phase 3 SIENDO study passed its planned interim futility analysis without the need to modify the study protocol or add additional patients.
-For this study or any other that we report preliminary, interim or top-line data, we make assumptions, estimations, calculations and conclusions as part of our analyses of data, and we may not have received or had the opportunity to fully and carefully evaluate all data.
-Consequently, the preliminary, interim or top-line data results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated.
+For example, on February 8, 2022, we announced positive top-line data results for our Phase 3 SIENDO study.
+On February 25, 2022, we discussed these data with the FDA in a pre-sNDA meeting.
+We and the FDA meeting participants had differing views on the statistical significance of the study and the overall clinical benefit for the whole study population.
+For this study or any other that we report preliminary, interim or top-line data, we make assumptions, estimations, calculations and conclusions as part of our analyses of data.
+We may not have received or had the opportunity to fully and carefully evaluate all data or our conclusions may differ from those of the FDA or other regulatory authorities.
+Consequently, the preliminary, interim or top-line data results that we report may differ from future results of the same studies, or different conclusions or considerations may qualify such results, once additional data have been received and fully evaluated or based on differing views from regulatory agencies, such as in the SIENDO Study.
 Preliminary, interim or top-line data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, these early data points should be viewed with caution until the final data are available.
+Adverse differences between previous preliminary or interim data and future interim or final data could significantly harm our business.